stephanie-K/practitioner-stories/who-we-are.md

 ## Angela F. Orviz

 She has a mixed background in engineering and innovation/service design.
 She has been in Scotland for 12 years, primarily working as an academic doing research and consultancy.
 Last year, she finished a PhD looking at how people in Public Sector learn and evaluate design.
-And now, she is trying to set-up a social enterprise, looking for work.

 <p><image src="/practitioner-stories/images/photoAFO.jpeg"  width="200" height="200" style="vertical-align:middle; border-radius: 100%" alt="profile photo for Angela"></image></p>